second-state/SewUp/README.md

 **S**econdstate **EW**asm **U**tility **P**rogram, a library helps you sew up your Ethereum project with Rust and just like development in a common backend.
 There is an [issue](https://github.com/second-state/SewUp/issues/116) on building document on Doc.rs, please kindly use the [document](https://second-state.github.io/SewUp/sewup/) of master instead.
+Furthermore, there is also [wiki site](https://github.com/second-state/SewUp/wiki) helps you work with sewup, once you got problems or confusing you can learn more on the wiki.

 ## Slides
 | Date       | Event                 | Slides                                                      |